 — Experience deeper self-confidence to respond to triggers and perform at our best

 After two years of intensive training involving deep inner work and practice, I became certified as a Connection Practice Coach and Trainer for individuals and groups.
 For ten years, I shared what I had learned with anyone who appeared to be stressed or in pain.
-It was gratifying to watch friends and colleagues experience how to give themselves self-empathy by connecting with their feelings and needs and to gain insights into situations in their lives that create stress, anxiety, worry, fear, sadness, and shame.
+It was gratifying to watch friends and colleagues experience how to give themselves self-empathy by connecting with their feelings and needs and to gain insights into situations in their lives that created stress, anxiety, worry, fear, sadness, and shame.
 Some of the results included greater self-acceptance; deeper connections with others; ability to pass exams; increased self-awareness; ability to respond more clearly to triggers; greater resiliency; and much more.

 Since 2011, I have offered one-on-one and group coaching and shared the tools I learned with legal professionals and others.
 Click HERE if you would like to connect and schedule a session with me.